 As an oral and maxillofacial surgeon, our doctors are trained to provide safe in office IV sedation for your comfort.
 IV sedation provides the deepest level of relaxation during your surgery.
 Most patients wake up surprised to find that their procedure has been completed.

 We are happy to answer questions you have about what to expect at our office.

 The Dental Implant Process

-The treatment plan that your Midland OMFS doctor recommends may include some or all of the following steps.
+The treatment plan that our doctors recommend may include some or all of the following steps.

 Bone grafting.
 A durable dental implant requires a stable foundation.
 For this reason, you may benefit from a procedure that strengthens or recreates bone beneath your gums.
 Most grafting techniques use donor bone and no additional incisions are needed.

 Tooth extraction.
-Your doctor may need to remove damaged teeth to make room for dental implants.
+Our doctors may need to remove damaged teeth to make room for dental implants.
 Some patients can have an implant placed immediately after a tooth extraction, while other patients will have a healing period of 2-4 months prior to implant placement.

 Dental implant Placement.
-Your doctor will place one or several dental implants.
+Our doctors will place one or several dental implants.
 Most often, we will work with your referring dentist to provide a temporary restoration.
 There is no reason why others will be aware that you are missing a tooth.

 Crown placement.
 After four months, the dental implant should be ready to support your new tooth.
 You will visit your restorative dentist, who will create and attach a permanent crown to the implant.